PJSalter/Wordle-Word-Game/README.md

 - #### a flex layout centred for responsiveness.
 - #### these squares will have diameters to fit each letter typed by user.
 - #### five columns and six rows.
+- #### each square tile will have a grey boarder identifying each individual square.

 ## User Story